rishi23437/AngryBirds/README.md

 This project is an Angry Birds clone in java, which we made as a part of our Advanced Programming course.

 ## Description
-The game has all the basic features of any Angry Birds game implemented.
+The game has all the basic features of any Angry Birds game.
 It has 3 main levels, along with an infinite level generator.
 The application is object-oriented, and uses Serialization to save and restore game states from a .json file.
 Multiple players are supported, and each player can save 1 game state of theirs.
 This project also contains a few JUnit tests.

 ## Set up and Run
 ### IntelliJ Idea